How to Choose Between TTL and Explicit Invalidation

 )

 When using Pub/Sub, ensure at-least-once delivery semantics by coupling invalidation messages with database transaction IDs.
-If the cache layer cannot confirm receipt, fallback to a short TTL as a safety net.
-Configure Redis configuration parameters for Pub/Sub reliability per official Redis configuration documentation to tune notify-keyspace-events and buffer limits appropriately.
+If the cache layer cannot confirm receipt, fall back to a short TTL as a safety net.
+Configure notify-keyspace-events and buffer limits per the official Redis configuration documentation.

 Decision Framework: Volatility, Throughput, and Tolerance